brilliancebitcoin/nostrgram/README.md

 * [ ] nip05 support (domain-based checkmarks)
 * [ ] nip07 support (likes and reactions)
 * [ ] investigate the send button -- users report it is broken on mobile when the keyboard is open, but it works for me
-* [ ] investigate the socket disruption -- users report if you leave the app and return to it later, you can't see messages without a hard refresh, but sending still works
 * [ ] dark mode